mshra/PlatonicCode/README.md

 - [x] Editor integrated
 - [x] Added dynamic routing with problems.
 - [x] Design conversation for proper learning.
+- [ ] Use [Skeleton](https://ui.shadcn.com/docs/components/skeleton) for lazy loading and data bein fetched from db.
 - [ ] Figure out coding and getting judgement on testcases.
 - [ ] Use zustand to store state of the editor and run from the editor menubar.
 - [ ] Figure out the conversation and best chat strategy to initiate conversation with a narrowed down topic.